CreativeMD/CreativeCore/README.md

 # CreativeCore
-This is a common library which works for both forge and fabric but is incompatble with out one of its loaders.
+This is a common library which works for both forge and fabric but is incomplete without one of its loaders.

 ## Forge Loader
 Created by @CreativeMD: https://github.com/FreezePhoenix/CreativeLoaderForge